An updated guide on what to expect from the Covid-19 vaccination in November 2022

 What to expect

-All vaccination centres are COVID-19 safe and cleaned regularly.
-People will be socially distanced and you will need to wear a mask, unless you are exempt.
+- All vaccination centres are COVID-19 safe and cleaned regularly.
+People will be socially distanced and you should wear a mask, unless you are exempt.

 If you need any reasonable adjustments to make it possible for you to have your vaccination, please ask for them when you are contacted to make your appointment.
 Examples where this might be necessary include: